mnielsen/notes-on-writing/notes_on_writing.md

   effectively.
 When one can get away with it --- when the problem addressed can be made approachable --- I think this is preferable to writing a preface.

+**On note-taking:** Something I wish I'd understood earlier is how important it is to get good at note-taking.
+It is not trivial to do well.
+Rather, it is something that one can get better and better at.
+The payoff of improving is that it makes writing far easier.
+  The better your notes, the easier the writing will be.
+There are several elements to it: (1) Primary note-taking; (2) Queueing; (3) Refactoring and organization.
+You need to get good at all.

 ## Titles

 **A Brief History of Time (Hawking):** Amusing, in multiple ways: the